 Photographer

 "The photograph fulfills my deep need to stop things from disappearing.
 It makes transience less painful and retains some of the special magic, which I have looked for and found.
-I have tried to create order out of chaos, to find stability in flux and beauty in the most unlikely places."
 (Dorothy Bohm)

 Bohm's words describe my feelings about photography exactly.